autonomi-ai/nos/docs/QUICKSTART.md

 # 🔥 Quickstart

 0. **Dependencies**

     We highly reccomend doing all of the following inside of a Conda environment.
-Install Conda on your machine following the official [guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
+Install Conda on your machine following the official [guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Create a new env:

-    Install Pip:
+    ```bash
+    conda create -n nos python=3.8
+    ```

+    Python 3.8 is currently required to run the server on MacOS due to Ray support.

+    Install Pip as well if its missing:
     ```bash
     conda install pip
     ```